tfnico/prefs/README.md

     - git@github.com:tfnico/vim-gradle.git
     - git@github.com:sukima/xmledit.git
     - git@github.com:tpope/vim-jdaddy.git
-- probably postgres will be old too (they have their own repo I should configure, and it's generally a hassle on mac)
 - Java (maybe just stick to doing that manually)
 - the caps lock remapping
     - ubuntu: xmodmap -e "keycode 66 = Escape" # add to login applications